Alabama voters will see state parks amendment on primary election ballot - NewsBreak

 “I have three state parks in my district, so I see first hand some of the needs we have,” Kitchens told News 19.
 “Anything that we can do to get people outside, outdoors, is just going to be great for our state.”

-Rep. Kitchens said through funding from the bond, projects can be done to “give our citizens really some of the conveiniences they expect when they go to our state parks.”
+Rep. Kitchens said through funding from the bond, projects can be done to “give our citizens really some of the convivences they expect when they go to our state parks.”

 Amendments and ballot measures are typically seen during general elections, and not during the primaries.
 However, Kitchens said the he thinks the amendment would stand out better on a less crowded ballot.